-When mountain bikers typically look at upgrading or swapping out their handlebars, the most common notion is that the material is the most important factor; for example, choosing between traditional aluminium bars or perhaps lighter, sleek new carbon fibre bars.
+When mountain bikers typically look at upgrading or swapping out their handlebars, the most common notion is that the material is the most important factor; for example, choosing between traditional aluminum bars or perhaps lighter, sleek new carbon fiber bars.

 Or if you’re like a lot of people- your new choice of handlebars can even depend on what they look like, aka the aesthetic factor.

 First and foremost, it is important to establish that the concept of mountain bike handlebar width is completely subjective, and ultimately boils down to many personalized factors such as: bike stem length, elbow length, gender, age, the terrain you’ll be riding in and so the list goes on.

 Ultimately it all comes down to a rudimental estimate of what will be best for you and your circumstances/preferences, as well as a little trial and error.
 So why is this factor so significant, and what difference does it make anyway?

 Well, the width of the handlebars on your setup directly influence the following: Your riding strength and endurance.
 If your bars fit you well, it will allow your arms to relax and be significantly more comfortable, eliminating the need to use the smaller supporting muscles used to keep your arms propped in odd positions during riding.

 Both pushing strength, necessary for downhill impacts and hard turns, and pulling strength, used for pumping and gaining speed, are both greatly diminished if the bar size isn’t right for you.
 Range of motion for tight turns is limited more and more the further off your ideal mountain bike handlebar width you are.
 It’s not just your riding that’ll be messed up.